 Phone: (785) 864-4635

-Lingjia Liu received the Bachelor of Science (B.S.) degree in Electronic Engineering Department from Shanghai Jiao Tong University, Shanghai, China, and completed his Doctor of Philosophy (Ph.D.) degree at Texas A&M University in Electrical and Computer Engineering.
+Lingjia Liu received the Bachelor of Science (B.S.) degree with the highest honor in Electronic Engineering Department from Shanghai Jiao Tong University, Shanghai, China, and completed his Doctor of Philosophy (Ph.D.) degree at Texas A&M University in Electrical and Computer Engineering.
 He spent the summer of 2007 and spring of 2008 in the Mitsubishi Electric Research Laboratory.
 Prior to joining the EECS Department at the University of Kansas in 2011, he spent more than three years in the Standards Research Laboratory of Samsung Research America – Dallas where he got Global Samsung Best Paper Award twice (in 2008 and 2010 respectively).
 He was a leading delegate from Samsung on downlink MIMO, Coordinated Multipoint (CoMP) transmission/reception, and Heterogeneous Network (HetNet) in 3GPP RAN1.
 He was elected as the New Faces of Engineering 2011 by the Diversity Council of the National Engineers Week Foundation and was recognized during the 2011 National Asian American Engineers of the Year Awards Banquet in Seattle (News Release in Dallas Morning News).
 From 2013 to 2015, he has been continuously selected as U.S. Air Force Office of Scientific Research (AFOSR)/Air Force Research Laboratory (AFRL) summer faculty fellow.
 In May 2015, he received the Miller Professional Development Award for Distinguished Research at KU, the only winner selected across all tenure-track and tenured faculty across all engineering departments.
 In Dec.
 2016, he received the Best Paper Award from IEEE Globecom 2016.

-Lingjia Liu is a member of the Phi Kappa Phi honor society and a member of IEEE.
-He is currently serving as an Editor for the IEEE Transactions on Wireless Communications (TWireless), the IEEE Transactions on Communications (TCom), and as Associate Editors for the EURASIP Journal on Wireless Communications and Networking as well as Wiley's International Journal on Communication Systems.
+Lingjia Liu is a member of the Phi Kappa Phi honor society and a senior member of IEEE.
+He is currently serving as an Editor of the IEEE Transactions on Wireless Communications (TWireless), the IEEE Transactions on Communications (TCom), and as Associate Editor of the EURASIP Journal on Wireless Communications and Networking as well as Wiley's International Journal on Communication Systems.
 He is also serving on editorial board of Cyber Journals: Journal of Selected Areas in Telecommunications (JSAT) as well as Hans Journal of Wireless Communications.
 He is co-editor of special issues of several journals.

-Lingjia Liu has 15+ journal publications, 25+ conference papers, 30+ US patent applications, 10+ essential intellectual property rights (IPRs), and numerous technical contributions to major wireless standards including both 3GPP LTE/LTE-Advanced and IEEE 802.16m.
+Lingjia Liu has 40+ journal publications, 60+ conference papers, 15+ US granted patents, 30+ US patent applications, 10+ essential intellectual property rights (IPRs), and numerous technical contributions to major wireless standards including both 3GPP LTE/LTE-Advanced and IEEE 802.16m.

-Available positions: research assistant positions are available in Fall 2014 for self-motivated Ph.D. students who are interested in conducting research on the topic of machine learning and neural networks for wireless networks (click for details).
+Available positions: research assistant positions are available for self-motivated Ph.D. students who are interested in conducting research on the topic of machine learning and neural networks for wireless networks (click for details).

 More news can be found HERE.